2026 CONCACAF W Championship qualification

-The 2026 CONCACAF W Championship qualification, officially called 2025/26 Concacaf W Qualifiers, is a women's football competition that will determine the six teams joining the two teams which will automatically qualify for the 2026 CONCACAF W Championship final tournament in November 2026.
+The 2026 CONCACAF W Championship qualification, officially called 2025/26 Concacaf W Qualifiers, was a women's football competition that determined the six teams joining the two teams which would automatically qualify for the 2026 CONCACAF W Championship final tournament in November 2026.

 Teams

 A total of 39 CONCACAF member associations were eligible to enter the qualifying competition, with Canada and the United States having qualified automatically for the final tournament as the top two teams from CONCACAF in FIFA Women's World Ranking of 7 August 2025.
-After the withdrawal of Turks and Caicos Islands prior the draw, a total of 29 teams entered the preliminary phase.
+After the withdrawal of Turks and Caicos Islands prior to the draw, a total of 29 teams entered the preliminary phase.